Welcome to the Addingham Parish Council Website

 The village has an award-winning medical centre, a public play park and recreation area, a community library, several public houses, retirement homes and a primary school.

 This website is managed by the Parish Council on behalf of the community of Addingham.

-Please see a copy of our Privacy Notice here.
+Please see a copy of our PRIVACY NOTICE – general GDPR here.